qpdf/qpdf/manual/design.rst

 itself is first read into memory.
 Then the tokenizer reads objects from the memory stream based on the offset information stored in the stream.
-Those individual objects are cached, after which the temporary buffer holding the object stream contents are discarded.
+Those individual objects are cached, after which the temporary buffer holding the object stream contents is discarded.
 In this way, the first time an object in an object stream is requested, all objects in the stream are cached.